 If you're researching how to cover your prescription drug costs while in retirement, then Medicare Part D is worth exploring.
 This part of Medicare helps cover your prescription drug costs.
 But knowing how to get it, the costs involved and how it works requires insight.
 Here's what you should know:

 Medicare approved private companies and insurance companies to offer you Medicare Part D plans.
-But it’s important to choose the right coverage that meets your needs.
-Luckily, Medicare provides a five-star rating system that helps you determine the quality of the plan you choose.
+But it's important to choose the right coverage that meets your needs.
+Luckily, Medicare provides a five-star rating system that helps you determine the quality of the Medicare D plan you choose.
 A five-star plan is excellent while a one-star plan has the lowest rating.

 Medicare Part D covers the cost of your prescription drugs.
 However, there are specific rules to follow to ensure your expenses are covered.
 For instance, your plan may restrict the amount of medication you are able to purchase or refill per visit.
 You may also require approval for your medication before the pharmacy can fill your prescription.
 Your plan may also require that your doctor prescribes a generic, or less expensive alternative to name brand drugs if one is available to treat your condition.